 Accelerate and expand the Heliophysics Explorer program.

-The Decadal Survey also recommends the continuation of the Solar Terrestrial Probes (STP) and Living With a Star (LWS) science targets, but emphasizes that implementing these strategic missions should not interfere with the three core priorities listed above.
+The Decadal Survey also recommends new science targets for the Solar Terrestrial Probes (STP) and Living With a Star (LWS) strategic flight programs, but emphasizes that implementing these missions should not interfere with the three core priorities listed above.

-In addition to specific recommendations for program implementation, the Decadal Survey outlined the following ‘guiding principles’:
+In addition to specific recommendations for program implementation, the Decadal Survey outlined the following ‘guiding principles,’ which are endorsed here:

 To make transformational scientific progress, the sun, Earth, and heliosphere must be studied as a coupled system;